Citrix DaaS

 Additional resource usage considerations:

 • During import the full site configuration data is downloaded.
 This download might cause a memory spike, depending on the site size.
+If memory spikes are occurring during configuration syncs, consider increasing the size of the Cloud Connectors.

 • The tested site used approximately 800 MB for the database and database log files combined.
 During a configuration synchronization, these files are duplicated with a maximum combined size of approximately 1600 MB.
 Ensure that your Cloud Connector has enough disk space for the duplicated files.
 The configuration synchronization process fails if the disk is full.